Trips

 Trip Leader: Michelle Brant

-Cost: $105
+Cost: $90

-Registration Deadline: April 18
+Registration deadline: April 1

-TRIP – MN History Center Charles Schultz Exhibit, and Lakewood Cemetery, Gardens and Chapel
+TRIP – Lakewood Cemetery, Gardens and Chapel

 Lakewood was founded in 1871, four years after Minneapolis was incorporated and 13 years after Minnesota achieved statehood.
 That year, Minneapolis boasted 13,000 residents and the city’s southern edge was where Franklin Avenue is today.